 If the worst happens

 If you feel you need help and assistance beyond that provided by the local police, find The Foreign Office’s diplomatic representative for the area you’re in.
-Also known as The British Embassy or Consulate, these guys are there to protect the welfare of citizens from the UK so whether you’ve lost your passport or your mind, they can help you get home safe and well.
+Also known as The British Embassy or Consulate, they are there to protect the welfare of citizens from the UK so whether you’ve lost your travel documents or your mind, they can help you get home safe and well.

 With all that in mind, travel safely and enjoy your holiday!